The best times to visit British Columbia for ideal weather are

 Spring (March through May)

 Humidity and temperatures combine to make this season feel moderately cold.
 Highs range from 59.5°F (15.3°C) and 41.3°F (5.2°C) with warmer temperatures in the later months.
-Rain is somewhat common with 7 to 8 days of precipitation per month.
-Spring is slow/unreported for tourism, which makes it a good time for those looking for deals.
+Rain is rare with 3 to 4 days of significant precipitation per month.
+Spring is fairly slow for tourism, which makes it a good time for those looking for deals.

 Summer (June through August)

-The middle-year months have cold weather with high temperatures that are brisk.
-These months see the least precipitation with 7 to 8 days of precipitation per month.
-June – August is slow/unreported season for tourism in British Columbia, so lodging and other accommodations may cost as much as usual.
+The middle-year months have comfortably cool weather with high temperatures that are brisk.
+These months see the least precipitation with 3 to 4 days of precipitation per month.
+June – August is the busiest season for tourism in British Columbia, so lodging and other accommodations may cost more than usual.

 Fall (September through November)

 Fall daily highs range from 64.5°F (18.1°C) and 41.9°F (5.5°C), which will feel chilly given the humidity and wind.
-It rains or snows a fair amount: 8 to 10 days per month.
-Tourism is slow/unreported during these months due to the weather, so hotels may be normally priced.
+It rains or snows a significant amount: 4 to 6 days per month.
+Tourism is the second busiest during these months due to the weather, so hotels may be slightly higher priced.

 Winter (December through February)

 Weather is far too cold this time of year in British Columbia to be enjoyable for warm weather travelers.
 The average high during this season is between 43.5°F (6.4°C) and 37.9°F (3.3°C).
-On average, it rains or snows a noticeable amount: 7 to 9 times per month.
-These times of year are slow/unreported with tourists.
+On average, it rains or snows a fair amount: 5 to 6 times per month.
+These times of year are the slowest with tourists.